-- ✓ Jeans, slacks, shorts, and tee shirts are appropriate. - ✓ Clothing should be neat and clean-not torn or cut. - ✓ Flip flops and shoes with heels higher than two inches may not be worn. - ✓ Printed tee shirts must not be derogatory, suggestive, or inflammatory. - ✓ Shorts, skirts, and dresses must come to the top of the knee. - ✓ Pants, jeans, skirts should not be hip-hugging or low riding styles. - \checkmark T-shirts, blouses or shirts should be long enough to cover the waistline. - ✓ Spaghetti straps are not allowed to be worn at any time. - ✓ Tank top dresses are acceptable for girls. - ✓ Clothing with "cut-out" areas are not permitted.
+- ✓ Jeans, slacks, shorts, and tee shirts are appropriate. - ✓ Leggings may be worn with a regular length t-shirt/shirt. - ✓ Clothing should be neat and clean-not torn or cut. - ✓ Flip flops and shoes with heels higher than two inches may not be worn. - ✓ Printed tee shirts must not be derogatory, suggestive, or inflammatory. - ✓ Skirts and dresses must come to the top of the knee. - Shorts must come past the finger tips when standing up straight and hands are at your side.
+The fingertip length is only applicable for dress down days.
+Regular uniform calls for walking shorts which is a longer length. - ✓ Pants, jeans, skirts should not be hip-hugging or low riding styles. - ✓ T-shirts, blouses or shirts should be long enough to cover the waistline. - ✓ Spaghetti straps are not allowed to be worn at any time. - ✓ Tank top dresses are acceptable for girls. - ✓ Clothing with "cut-out" areas are not permitted.